 - Then add ginger, chopped green chilies, curry leaves and saute till the shallots turn translucent or a light brown.

 - Then add red chili powder, coriander powder, black pepper powder and the ground kerala garam masala.
 If you already have kerala garam masala, then just add 1 teaspoon of it.
-1 teaspoon of red chili powder, makes this curry spicy.
-So reduce to ½ teaspoon for a less spicy version.
+Note that 1 teaspoon of red chili powder, makes this curry spicy.
+So reduce to ½ teaspoon for a less spicy curry.

 - Stir the ground spices very well and saute for a minute on low heat.